equinor/appsec-fundamentals-authn-authz-cs/ex-11/doc/the_obo_flow.md

   | expires_in | Number of seconds until the access token expire |
   | access_token | The actual access token that will be used by the Episodes Api when requesting from the Quote Api (step 7)

-## The Application Objects in Azure AD
+## The Application Objects in Microsoft Entra ID

-* All objects that we want to protect must be registered in Azure AD
+* All objects that we want to protect must be registered in Microsoft Entra ID
 * The Client:  Must have a client_id and client_secret (depending on which flows that are used).
 No changes compared to previous exercises
 * The Episodes Api: Must have a client_id and a client_secret.
 Must expose scope for api - Episodes.Read.
 Compared to previous exercises - we need a client_secret to be able to request a token on-behalf-of
 * The Quote Api: Must have a client_id.
 Must expose scope for api - Quote.Read.
 Compared to previous exercises - this is a new registration